moogacs/docs.buf.build/docs/generate/managed-mode.md

 ## File option overrides

 You might find that several of the options set by **Managed Mode** are not what you want.
-This is particularly relevant for options that influence the content of the generated code, and are less focused on the generated package and/or file layout (e.g. `java_package`).
+This is particularly relevant for options that influence the content of the generated code, and are less focused on the generated package and/or file layout (such as `java_package`).
 For this reason, **Managed Mode** lets users override the values of several options, including `cc_enable_arenas`, `java_multiple_files`, `java_string_check_utf8`, and `optimize_for`.